"Profit center" and "cost center" are management

 Revised 10/28/2004.

-Flagship Technologies, Inc. (2) The copyright notice which appears at the end of
+condensed or abridged.
+(3) The copyright notice which appears at the bottom

-this article must be included on every copy of the article which you
+this page must be included on every distributed copy of the article and

-copies of this article or any larger volume of which this article is a part.
-(4)
+separate fee is charged for this article or any larger volume of which it is a